Dems Celebrate as Biden Denounces Defund Police Movement: 'Democrats Don't Want to be Robbed'

 “The answer is to come together, police and communities, building trust and making us all safer,” Biden added.
 “The answer is not to defund the police, it’s to give you the tools, the training, the funding to be partners, to be protectors and the community needs you, know the community.”

-The stance is a major pivot from the Democratic Party’s leadership about law enforcement officers, relative to where it was 18 months ago.
+The stance has been a consistent position from Democratic Party’s leadership about law enforcement officers, despite some vocal outliers 18 months ago.

 Notable Democrats called for widespread law enforcement reforms, including defunding police departments, in 2020.